msoe-vex/VEX-AI-Reinforcement-Learning/README.md

 - `--discount`: Value to place on potential future rewards.
 - `--randomize`: Randomize positions in the environment.
 - `--no-randomize`: Do not randomize positions in the environment.
+- `--num_layers`: Number of layers in the policy network.
+- `--num_nodes`: Number of nodes per layer in the policy network.

 ### Cancel job